foundry-vtt-community/wiki.js/basics/Macros.md

 await game.tables.getName('Table Name').draw();
 ```

-Replace the table name with the one you want to use.
+Replace the `Table Name` with the one you want to use.

 #### Rolling a skill check for DnD 5e